Falak Sar: Ascent history

 On August 17, 2020, Hamza Anees along with his team members Ahmed Mujtaba and Adnan Saleem became the first Pakistani to reach the summit of Falak Sar via the north ridge.

-First ski descent

 The first ski descent of Falak Sar was made from the summit by Bine Žalohar, Tom Grant and Aaron Rolph in June 2023.
-The international team were able to ski right from the summit, although they were forced to make three 50m rappels on an ice field on the face.
+The international team were able to ski right from the summit, although they were forced to make three 50 m rappels on an ice field on the face.